bonnyad/Data_carpentry_workshop_Woliso_jun2023/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Ambo University - Woliso campus"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Ambo University - Woliso Campus"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "Woliso"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "et"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: " Date: June 19-20, 2023 Data Carpentry & June 21-23, 2023 instructors Training"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: " Date: June 19-20, 2023 Data Carpentry & June 21-23, 2023 Instructors Training"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: " Time: 9:00 - 17:00"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2023-06-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-06-20        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02